ZnZq/hytale_atlas/docs/init/OPEN-QUESTIONS.md

 whether it survives as queryable state or is transient during load; how it relates to `AssetKeyValidator`, which appears to be the per-field mechanism.

-**⛔ Filed, not scheduled.** Same boundary as Q17: reaching this graph means populating asset stores through the engine, i.e. invoking behaviour rather than reading a declaration (`05-CODEC-EXTRACTION.md` §Scope boundary).
+**⛔ Filed, not scheduled.** Same reasoning as Q17: reaching this graph means populating asset stores through the engine — a full boot per run, with the telemetry and isolation costs that carries (`05-CODEC-EXTRACTION.md` §Hazards).

 The heuristic resolver is needed regardless — for anything schema does not type, and for the hot layer, where the user's in-progress pack may not load at all.
 And